sairis-ai/help-center/docs/Administration/AI-Management/Knowledge-Bases/knowledge-base-list.md

    - **Description**: Explanation of the knowledge base's purpose
    - **Topic Tag**: Optional categorization tag
 4. Click "Save" to create the knowledge base
+5. See [Knowledge Base Settings](/Administration/AI-Management/Knowledge-Bases/knowledge-base-list) for more details on Knowledge Base settings fields

 ### Editing Knowledge Base Details